dwhathaway/app-office-locator/hacks/functions-hack.md

 ### Step 2: Create your Function

 - Once again, browse to [https://portal.azure.com](https://portal.azure.com)
-- Click "App Services" from the menu on the left of the page, then select the Function App you just created.
+- Click "App Services" from the menu on the left of the page
+- Select the Function App you just created.
-- Click on "Functions"
+- Click on "Functions" from the "Functions App Menu" on the left-hand side
-- Click the `+ New Function` at the top
+- Click `+ New Function` at the top
+- Select Custom Function
-- Scroll down and click BlobTrigger - C#
+- Scroll down and click BlobTrigger
+- Set the "Language" to C#
 - Name your Function "Thumbnail"
 - Enter `locationimages/{name}` for the Path
-- Click "New" next to "Storage account connection" and select the storage account you created in Step 1
+- Click "New" next to "Storage account connection"
+- Select the storage account you created in Step 1
 - Click "Create"

 ![New Function](img/new-function.png)